Call4Cloud | MMP-C | Autopilot | Device Preparation

 As mentioned in the Expedite Update flow, we could monitor the progress of the Quality updates we have configured by opening Intune –> Devices –> Monitor.

-After you have opened the Monitor section, please select the Windows Expedited updates option and select the profile you created earlier.
+After opening the Monitor section, please select the Windows Expedited updates option and select the profile you created earlier.

 Let’s take a look at why it’s failing.
 You can do so by clicking on the “Not Registered” alert message

-As shown above, it’s missing the Update Health Tools AKA Expedite client missing.
+As shown above, the Update Health Tools, AKA Expedite client, is missing.
 These are necessary to deploy quality updates.

 You could also check the same report by opening the reports option and selecting Windows Updates –> Reports